Kristy @ 4 the love of WOOD and husband, George

 My favorite style:

-I adore the look and feel of shabby chic all white décor and French provincial furniture (a lot of woman do), but I also really like a traditionally modern home with pops of vintage elements perfectly placed within it.
+I adore the look and feel of shabby chic all white décor and French provincial furniture (a lot of women do).
+But I also really like a traditionally modern home with pops of vintage elements perfectly placed within it.
 Whether it is a shabby chic painted piece with antique clocks displayed about, or a vintage fabric used to upholster a modern chair I feel it offers a warmth and welcoming feel that is hard to find when surrounded by strictly modern furnishings.
-I also love classic French and European baroque styles with gold gilding and wonderful soft green paint colors, none of which are incorporated into our home … YET!
+I also love classic French and European Baroque styles with gold gilding and wonderful soft green paint colors, none of which are incorporated into our home … YET!
 I enjoy a color pallet mixing pinks and greens, to which I do when we transform the showroom entry into a guest bedroom when company is coming.
 But day to day I share this home with George and as supportive as he is there needs to be a balance of masculine elements to reflect his taste as well.
 Thus our bedroom is furnished with a gorgeous cherry finished sleigh bed flanked with matching side tables and dressed mostly in white and blue fabrics.

-Inspirations come from everything I see and encounter, whether it be an online photo, a shopping trip, something mother nature has created, elements in a friend’s home, or even thinking through the functionality of one of my furniture pieces as I go through the process of refurbishing it.
+Inspirations come from everything I see and encounter.
+Whether it be an online photo, a shopping trip, something mother nature has created, elements in a friend’s home, or even thinking through the functionality of one of my furniture pieces as I go through the process of refurbishing it.

 Favorite room/place in home:

 I can’t live without a large bedroom, the layout of our home is a typical mobile home with a bedroom at one end and the living room at the other.
 The moment we decided to move here I said, “the bedroom is too small so we have to use the living room as our bedroom” George didn’t quite understand how this would work but now he’s an advocate and wouldn’t let me change it even if I wanted.
-There is an open area between the foot of the bed and the kitchen we use as a small seating area that also has my computer desk / office area.
+There is an open area between the foot of the bed and the kitchen we use as a small seating area that also has my computer desk/office area.
 We don’t entertain very often but anyone we do have over knows how we live and that we love our home as is.
-Of course a plus to this is because the bed is usually always made … USUALLY!
+Of course, a plus to this is because the bed is usually always made … USUALLY!

 Biggest Challenge so far: